ironkayman/RebisTheory/rebis_theory.md

 #### Isora and Cradle

-As Isorians are a spacefaring civilization, Morai likely being one of the colonies, other planets could be present.
+As Isorians are a spacefaring civilization, we will discuss further several similarities between Cradle and Isorians in attempt to identify the nature of this relation.

-Next part covers an overview of a few notable elements, which suggest that Isorians had at some point interacted with planets that were incorporated into Cradle or Cradle itself.

 ##### Spiral Raiders